12 Best Tapas Bars in Barcelona’s Gothic Quarter You Must Try

 📅 Reservations: Call +34 932 68 30 03

-Bar del Pla is a no-frills spot tucked away in El Born and perfect for those who want to share small plates with friends while trying a mix of traditional and experimental tapas.
+Bar del Pla is a no-frills spot in El Born and a great place to share small plates while trying a mix of traditional and experimental tapas.

-It has a great atmosphere with a very local feel, and the staff are always friendly and full of energy, which makes the experience feel a lot more authentic.
+It has a very local feel, and the staff are always friendly and full of energy, which makes the experience feel a lot more authentic.

 Some of my favorite tapas on the menu include the croquetas, zucchini flower, and the roasted meat cannelloni.
 And the pan con tomate (tomato bread) is probably the best I’ve had in Barcelona!